 (iv) The term "Whois" SHALL have the same meaning as "RDDS".

-For the avoidance of doubt, the terms referenced in above in Recommendation 14 (i) - (iv) are intended to correspond to the definitions in the Registrar Accreditation Agreement (“RAA”).
-In the event of any inconsistency, the RAA definitions, if updated, will supersede.
+For the avoidance of doubt, the terms referenced in above in Recommendation 14 (i) - (iv) are intended to correspond to the definitions in the Registry Agreement (“RA”) and Registrar Accreditation Agreement (“RAA”), as appropriate.
+In the event of any inconsistency, the RA/RAA definitions, if updated, will supersede.
 The working group also recommends that the outdated terms should be replaced with the updated terms, e.g., all references to “Whois Data” should be replaced with the term “Registration Data,” etc.

 Rationale: This recommendation is consistent with the EPDP Team’s Phase 1 Recommendation 24.
+The working group additionally notes that for purposes of the Transfer Policy, Registration Data means the contact data collected by a Registrar from a legal or natural person in conjunction with the registration of a domain name.
+It is not meant to include additional customer data such as credit card details and email correspondence.

 Preliminary Recommendation 15: The working group recommends removing any reference to an “Administrative Contact” or “Transfer Contact” in the Transfer Policy and replacing it with “Registered Name Holder” unless specifically indicated.

-Rationale: Under the Registration Data Policy, Administrative Contact data is no longer collected by the Registrar.
+Rationale: Under the upcoming Registration Data Policy, Administrative Contact data is no longer required to be collected by the Registrar, and therefore cannot be relied upon for Transfer Policy requirements.
 Accordingly, the Registered Name Holder would be the only authorized transfer contact.

 Charter Question c2